k8ssandra/k8ssandra/docs/content/en/components/cass-operator/_index.md

 ### Anatomy of a Cassandra Cluster

-Cassandra clusters are separated into a topology of logical datacenters, racks and nodes.
+Cassandra clusters are separated into a topology of logical data centers, racks, and nodes.
 We will cover each level of the topology along with its associated Kubernetes.

 ### Logical Datacenters (Namespaces)

 Apache Cassandra clusters are composed of one or more logical datacenters.
-Datacenters are usually aligned to cloud regions or geographical areas, but may reside within the same geography as other datacenters for workload isolation purposes.
+Datacenters are usually aligned to cloud regions or geographical areas but may reside within the same geography as other data centers for workload isolation purposes.

 ![Single DC, Cassandra Cluster on Kubernetes](cassandra-bootstrap-5.png)